symfony/symfony-docs/reference/configuration/security.rst

 Using the Sodium Password Hasher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It uses the `Argon2 key derivation function`_.
-Argon2 support was introduced
+It uses the `Argon2 key derivation function`_, which PHP supports natively since
-in PHP 7.2 by bundeling the `libsodium`_ extension.
+PHP 7.2 version.

 The hashed passwords are ``96`` characters long, but due to the hashing
 requirements saved in the resulting hash this may change in the future, so make